projectcalico/calico/master/security/adopt-zero-trust.md

 ![zero-trust-app]({{site.baseurl}}/images/zero-trust-app.png)

-In this example, requests from end-users all flow thru a service called api, where they can trigger calls to other services in the backend.
+In this example, requests from end-users all flow through a service called api, where they can trigger calls to other services in the backend.
 These in turn can call other services.
 Each arrow in this diagram represents an expected flow, and if two services do not have a connecting arrow, the are not expected to have any network communication.
 For example, the only services that call the post service are api and search.

 For simple applications, especially if they are maintained by a single team, the developers will probably be able to just write down this flow graph from memory or with a quick look at the application code.